ShaunCurtis/Blazr.BaseData/readme.md

 ![Basic Pipeline](./images/Basic-Data-Pipeline.png)

-## Data Class
+## Data Classes

-Base database classes represent the data retrieved from and submitted to the database.
-They are used throughout the application and belong in the *Core Domain*.
+Base database classes represent data retrieved from and submitted to the database.
+They're used throughout the application and belong in the *Core Domain* project.

 The application uses the original `WeatherForecast` class with the following changes: